Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Bulova BVA Series 96A135

-When talking about quality skeleton watches, then Bulova is one of the first brands getting mentioned.
-The American brand under the Citizen Group’s protecting wing has delivered some very bold designs that are coupled with reliable quality and affordable prices.
+When talking about quality skeleton watches, then Bulova is often one of the first brands getting mentioned.
+The American brand under the Citizen Group’s firm wing has delivered some very bold designs that are coupled with reliable quality and affordable prices.

-The quality and extravagant design of this 41mm stainless steel Bulova is available for less than $500.
-Backed with an Amazon rating of 4.6 out of 5 from over 300 verified buyers, you are guaranteed of its reliability.
+The quality and extravagant design of this 41mm stainless steel Bulova are available for less than $500.
+Backed with high Amazon ratings from hundreds of verified buyers, you are guaranteed of its reliability.

 If you were to pick a watch brand with the most extravagant appeal, it would be Stuhrling.
 Homages to famous Rolex and Omega models, as well as golden-toned vintage pocket watches, are the “thing” of the company.
 However, the best among the best are the skeletonized mechanical pieces.